baskargroup/SEARS/README.md

 ## Getting Started

 * Installation: Detailed developer installation guidelines available [here](#set-up-instructions).
+* Modifications : Instructions to Modify SEARS i.e., adding or deleting new screens to fit your needs are [here](ADDING_REMOVING NEW SCREENS - SEARS.pdf).
+Note : Making these changes automatically makes modifications in the MongoDB backend.

 * FAIR Documentation: Please refer to our FAIR portal [here](https://v0-fair-data-webpage.vercel.app) for a detailed list of field names used in SEARS.